DAVE3625/DAVE3625-24H/Lab0/README.md

 <!-- ABOUT THE LAB -->
 ## About The Lab

-This lab focuses on setting up the necessary environment for AI and data science tasks, followed by a simple data augmentation exercise.
+This lab focuses on setting up the necessary environment for AI and data science tasks, followed by a simple python exercise.
 You'll start by setting up a conda environment, installing essential Python libraries, and setting up Visual Studio Code with Jupyter Notebook for development.

 ## Part 1: Environment Setup